Karl Ludwig Johann D'Ester

 Karl Ludwig Johann d'Ester (4 November 1813 – 18 June 1859) was a German physician by vocation and a democrat and socialist by philosophy.
 Because of his beliefs, d'Ester joined the Cologne chapter of the Communist League.
 In 1848, he was elected as a deputy to the Prussian National Assembly where he caucused with the Left-wing deputies of that assembly.
 In October 1848, d'Ester became a member of the Central Committee of the German Democrats.
 D'Ester played a prominent part in the Baden-Palatinate uprising in 1849.
-Following the suppression of that uprisinge, d'Ester emigrated to Switzerland.
+Following the suppression of that uprising, d'Ester emigrated to Switzerland.
 He died in 1859.